johannes-graeter/limo/README.md

 * Unittests work
 * Runs on kitti data
 * Evaluation on Kitti leads to 13th rank (March 16 2018)
+* Tested on Ubuntu 16.04, Ros-Kinetic, Gcc 7.2
+* Tested Image of VirtualBox

 ## Credits